 The Council manages credit risk by ensuring that investments are only placed with organisations of high credit quality as set out in the Treasury Management Strategy.
-These include commercial entities with a minimum long-term credit rating of A-, and other local authorities without credit ratings.
 Recognising that credit ratings are imperfect predictors of default, the Council has regard to other measures including credit default swap and equity prices when selecting commercial organisations for investment.
+Limits are also placed on the amount of money that can be invested with a single counterparty.